katsi/creative-passport-dashboard/README.md

 # Creative Passport

-This project is the result of the Music Tech Fest Mycelia Lab that took place in Stockholm at the KTH in September 4-7.
-The Lab was lead by Imogen Heap, who came up with the idea of [Mycelia for music and the creative passport](http://myceliaformusic.org/creative-passport/).
+This project is the result of the Music Tech Fest Mycelia Lab that took place in Stockholm at the KTH in September 4-7, 2018.
+The Lab was lead by Imogen Heap, who has come up with the idea of [Mycelia for music and the creative passport](http://myceliaformusic.org/creative-passport/).

 This project is the start to an artist's dashboard with which an artist can manage